 - Garnish with sliced apples and/or cinnamon sticks.

-Unfiltered Apple Cider is pretty much raw apple juice that has not undergone a filtration process to remove coarse particles of pulp or sediment, where apple juice has.
+Apple Cider is pretty much raw apple juice that has not undergone a filtration process, where apple juice has.

 WHAT KIND OF APPLES SHOULD I USE?